1996ArticlesBreak/Flow 1

 Machines don’t mean anything…they merely work, produce and breakdown… all we’re looking for is how something functions in the real.

-productive…it is a kind of mechanism that produces other mechanisms.
-It is this sense of machine that is closest to D&G — machines that continually produce, machines that work directly on the social field, that have a practical use and are forever linking up with other machines…The question posed is not “what does it mean” but rather “how does it work”.
+For D&G the social is a collection of interconnecting machines that function by breaks and flows, connection and interaction.
+What they seem to be suggesting is not so much a dehumanization (the human as cyborg), but an expansive web-work of effects, an ensemble of productive components.
+For D&G the unconscious is productive… it is a kind of mechanism that produces other mechanisms.
+It is this sense of machine that is closest to D&G — machines that continually produce, machines that work directly on the social field, that have a practical use and are forever linking up with other machines…The question posed is not “what does it mean” but rather “how does it work.”
 There are arrangements that engineer, ensembles of components that co-join.
 Several ramifications follow on from this approach that enable us to begin to dispense with those restrictive concepts through which we negotiate the social.
 If everything is in a state of multiple connection there can be no isolatable spheres and the common distinctions of dualistic thought, of separable levels and of linearity become inoperable.
 These machinic arrangements also call into question the all-purpose schemas of discourse, the claims to universality — there can be no origin, or centre, no signifier, no hardened identity, no defining moment.
 Desire becomes a kind of fuel for the machines: desire is part of the infrastructure, it is not a purely personal affair.

 Foucault on the Panopticon: One doesn’t have a power which is only in the hands of one person who can exercise it alone…it’s a machine in which everyone is caught, those who exercise power just as much as those over whom it is exercised…it becomes a machinery that no-one owns.
 A social machine that produces discipline, that functions with a goal in mind: the production of obedient subjects.
 Elsewhere we have work procedures, rule books, manifestos, text books, party-policies, conference papers.
 These are all machines that produce the social in that they generate standards that modify behaviour, they produce conformity and the limiting of possible action and possible thought.
-Bureaucratic machines, literary machines, ideology machines…when | phone why do they sound distant and unconcerned?
+Bureaucratic machines, literary machines, ideology machines…when I phone why do they sound distant and unconcerned?
 Is that a person or a pre-recorded message?
-The friction between the workings seems to produce an emanation, a reification fog, a mist of alienation that is actually palpable.
+The friction between the cogs seems to produce an emanation, a reification fog, a mist of alienation that is actually palpable.
 This machinic of power also enables us to move away from an over personalization of power that has led to a resistance that is misplaced, misdirected and unappreciative of shifting contexts.
-In other words bourgeois individualism with its ‘unique subject’ has failed to take on board that the ‘individual’ is cut through by the collective effects of machines, instead it tends to coalesce around ‘unique objects’ be they the Company, the Party or the Star – a singular identification takes place, an individuation that D&G see as part and parcel of alienation.
-The machinic approach contests these ‘ideal unities’, that have no other effect than to restrict possible action, and puts multiplicities into play…a collective set-up which is at once, subject, object and expression.
+In other words bourgeois individualism with its ‘unique subject’ has failed to take on board that the ‘individual’ is cut through by the collective effects of machines, instead it tends to coalesce around ‘unique objects’ be they the Company, the Party or the Star – an identification takes place, an individuation that D&G see as part and parcel of alienation.
+The machinic approach contests these ‘ideal unities’, that have no other effect than to restrict possible action, and, instead, puts multiplicities into play…a collective set-up which is at once, subject, object and expression.

 What is needed is the insertion of a desiring machine.
 It is necessary to construct desiring-machines to short-circuit social production, to interfere with the reproductive function by introducing an element of dysfunction.
 D&G base their notion of the desiring-machines upon the machines and drawings made by schizophrenics.
 Machines that aren’t built to function with a specific purpose but as an expression of an overstuffed overflow, a continual expansion created as an experimentation of linkage.